w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 - The non-computability of the probability of consequential rare events using scientific methods.
 - The psychological biases that blind people to uncertainty and to the substantial role of rare events in historical affairs.

-Such extreme events (outliers), collectively play vastly larger roles than regular occurrences.
+Such extreme events (outliers) collectively play vastly larger roles than regular occurrences.

-# Case Study: The Black Swan Theory
+# Case Study: The Black Swan Theory {background-color="#121011"}

 [Long-Term Capital Management](https://en.wikipedia.org/wiki/Long-Term_Capital_Management) was a *highly leveraged* hedge fund.

-- Members of LTCM's board of directors included Myron Scholes and Robert C. Merton, who three years later in 1997 shared the Nobel Prize in Economics
+- Members of LTCM's board of directors included Myron Scholes and Robert C. Merton, who shared the Nobel Prize in Economics
 - LTCM was initially successful, with annualized returns of around 21% in its first year, 43% in its second year, and 41% in its third year.
 - In 1998, **it lost $4.6 billion** *in less than four months due to an unlikely combination* of (1997) Asian and (1998) Russian financial crises.

 :::: {.columns}
 ::: {.column width="60%"}

 > [@jorion2000risk] [...] on 21 August, the portfolio lost $550 million.
-By 31 August, the portfolio had lost $1,710 million in 1 month only.
+By 31 August, the portfolio had lost $1,710 million in 1 month.
 >
-> - Using the presumed $45 million daily (or $206 million monthly) standard deviation, this translates into a *8.3 standard deviation event*.
+> - Using the presumed $45 million daily (or $206 million monthly) standard deviation, this translates into an *8.3 standard deviation event*.
 > - Assuming a normal distribution, *such an event would occur once every 800 trillion years, or 40,000 times the age of the universe*.
 >
 > Surely this assumption was wrong.